giuseppefioccola/draft-cgfabk-nmrg-ibn-generative-ai/draft-cgfabk-nmrg-ibn-generative-ai.md

 # Network Digital Twin Ontology

-The proposed generative AI–enabled Intent-Based Networking (IBN) architecture can be empowered with a Network Digital Twin (NDT) ontology, which serves as the semantic backbone that allows the system to represent, reason, and act upon the network’s physical and logical states in a unified way.
+{{AI-Deploy}} explains how Network Digital Twin (NDT) also needs to build distributed AI services.
+Similarly the proposed generative AI-enabled IBN architecture can be empowered with a NDT ontology, which serves as the semantic backbone that allows the system to represent, reason, and act upon the network's physical and logical states in a unified way.
 Since the adapters are categorized by networking domain and intent granularity with different quality parameters, the ontology has to be quality-driven, meaning that its core entities and relationships are structured around quality indicators such as latency, throughput, reliability, and energy efficiency.
 The ontology relies on a semantic representation so that every network element (node, link, function) is described by its functional attributes